 - Multiply by purity: 0.1608 x 0.583 = 0.0937 troy oz of pure gold

 That's the melt value of the metal itself.
 What a buyer actually pays you will be a percentage of that, accounting for their operating costs.
-A reputable local buyer in NJ typically pays 80-90% of melt value.
-Mail-in services and pawn shops often pay considerably less.

 Why gold prices are where they are right now

-Gold's run from $3,000 to over $5,000 in the past year wasn't random.
+Gold's run to historically high levels over the past year wasn't random.
 A few things drove it.

 Central banks have been buying physical gold at record levels.
 When institutions that manage entire national economies are accumulating hard assets, that tells you something about their confidence in paper money.

-Inflation hasn't cooled the way the Fed wanted.
-The most recent producer price index came in at 3.4% year-over-year, hotter than expected.
+4% year-over-year, hotter than expected.
 When goods keep getting more expensive, gold holds its value in a way that a savings account earning 2% doesn't.

 Oil's run up over 70% this year because of the Iran conflict.
 Energy costs are baked into almost everything, and that pressure hasn't fully shown up in inflation data yet.